 This Notice describes the privacy practices of VISWANATHAN DENTAL STUDIES CLINIC the “Dental Hygiene Clinic".
 "We" and "our" means the “Viswanathan Dental Studies Clinic”.
 "You" and "your" means our patient.

-If you have any questions or would like further information about this Notice, you can either write to or call the Privacy Official for our Dental Practice:
+If you have any questions or would like further information about this Notice, you can either write to or call our Dental Practice:

 - Dental Hygiene Clinic Name: Viswanathan Dental Studies Clinic